0tieno/0tieno/README.md

 <p> Hi there, I love to build secure software, and cloud-native solutions using code to optimize cost with improved performance.
 My expertise lies in programming (Javascript, Python) web development (ReactJS) Cloud (AWS, Azure), DevOps, bash scripting, and Linux.
 I also excel in software project management and leadership using Trello, Jira, and GitHub projects</p>

-🌱 I’m currently working on cloud & Network Security @ cyber shujaa and Azure Cloud - DevOps & automation using Python and Linux
+🌱 I’m currently working on Azure cloud Security - DevOps & automation using Python and Linux

 📫 How to reach me: ronney278@gmail.com